thomasgtaylor/how.wtf/content/post/2023-04-22-deep-clone-an-object-in-javascript.md

 ---
-title: Deep clone an object in JavaScript
-date: 2023-04-22T22:15:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-22 22:15:00-04:00
 description: How to deep clone an object in JavaScript
-categories:
-- Programming
 tags:
-- JavaScript
+- javascript
+title: Deep clone an object in JavaScript
 ---

 Deep cloning an object in JavaScript was natively added in [Node 17](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone#browser_compatibility).